Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Untrusted-device Quantum Key Distribution

 \begin{definition}[Efficient Information Reconciliation] Let $\lambda\in(0,1/2)$, $\epsilon\in(0,1)$, $N$, $R$ and $M$ be integers, and $T$ be a function on $N$, $\lambda$ and $\epsilon$.
-An {\em information reconciliation protocol} with those parameters is a communication protocol between two parties Alice and Bob with the following property.
-On any $N$-bit strings $A$ and $B$, known to Alice and Bob, respectively, and of Hamming distance $|A\oplus B|\le (1/2-\lambda) N$, for some $\lambda\in(0,1/2)$, they start the protocol with a shared $R$-bit string, communicate $M$ bits, output strings $A', B'$ of $N$ bits from Alice and Bob, respectively, such that $A'$ and $B'$ differ with $\le\epsilon$ probability.
-The computation complexity of the protocol is $\le T$.
+An {\bf information reconciliation protocol} with those parameters is a communication protocol between two parties Alice and Bob with the following property.
+On any $N$-bit strings $A$ and $B$, known to Alice and Bob, respectively, they start the protocol with a shared $R$-bit string, communicate $M$ bits, and finally Bob outputs an $N$-bit string $\tilde A$.
+If $A=\tilde A$, the protocol {\em succeeds}; otherwise it fails.
+For all $A$ and $B$ of Hamming distance $|A\oplus B|\le (1/2-\lambda) N$, the probability of failure is

+\YtalkingPoint{changed the def so that the protocol will run on all input $A$ and $B$ but the performance guarantee applies to when $A$ and $B$ are close.} The computation complexity of the protocol is $\le T$.